-The Contractor will provide high quality program direction, strategy and operational support to manage and implement PHAMA Plus in 6 Pacific Island countries (Fiji, PNG, Samoa, Solomon Islands, Tonga and Vanuatu).
+The Contractor will provide high quality program direction, strategy and operational support to manage and implement PHAMA Plus in six Pacific Island countries (Fiji, PNG, Samoa, Solomon Islands, Tonga and Vanuatu).
 In addition, PHAMA Plus will work with the PACER Plus Implementation Unit to identify market access and SPS related issues in small island state signatories of PACER Plus, determine the feasibility and scope of the interventions and facilitate the delivery of the intervention if endorsed by the PCC.
 If the intervention is considered beyond the scope and or budget of PHAMA Plus other funding mechanisms and or intervention facilitators will be identified with support of the PMO.

 The Contractor will propose personnel for the core team including Team Leader, Operations and Finance Manager, Advisers and other personnel as required to deliver the program outcomes.
-The current organisational structure is presented for reference (Annex 4).
-The Contractor will propose personnel for the positions of Team Leader, Contractor Representative and Head of Operations and Finance (Annex 7).
-The core management team will liaise closely with DFAT Regional Pacific as well as DFAT and MFAT bilateral posts throughout implementation to ensure the program remains responsive to Australian, New Zealand and Pacific partner priorities and information needs.
+The current organisational structure for PHAMA is provided for reference (Annex 4).
+Terms of references (TORs) are provided (Annex 7) for the Contractor Representative, Team Leader and Operations and Finance Manager.
+The core management team will liaise closely with DFAT Regional Pacific as well as DFAT and MFAT bilateral posts throughout implementation to ensure the program remains responsive to Australian, New Zealand and Pacific partner's priorities and information needs.